 1. Browse by what matters most to you

-Most people land on Estate Finds with one of three intents: they want to see what's near them, they want a specific category (mid-century furniture, sterling silver, signed art), or they're traveling and want to plan a detour around two or three sales in a city they're passing through.
+Most people land on Estate Finds Hub with one of three intents: they want to see what's near them, they want a specific category (mid-century furniture, sterling silver, signed art), or they're traveling and want to plan a detour around two or three sales in a city they're passing through.
 The site is built around all three.
 Use By State to see everything in your state.
 Use By Category to filter by what you collect.
 Use the search box at the top of every page to combine the two.

 3. Read the listing carefully